Venice for Families

 For more information on Venetian sustenance, see our Dining in the Veneto feature.

 Nearly all museums have convenient (and clean) lavatories; in a dire emergency, buy something at a bar and hope that its WC isn't of the Turkish hole-in-the-floor variety.
-Better yet, know where the city's official public toilets are and consider buying the Venice Connected card, which will let you go to the head of the line.
+Better yet, know where the city's official public toilets are (but be prepared to pay handsomely--they aren't cheap).

 Back to: Venice for Families - Introduction